 An actual process emerges

-Reflecting on this process and trying to make sense of it after the fact actually gave me an awareness into how I work that I was struggling to communicate beforehand.
-If I could offer any summary of the way I do design discovery, for better or worse, it would be this:
+Reflecting on this discovery process gave me an awareness into how I work that I was struggling to communicate beforehand.
+If I could offer any summary of the way I approach this type of discovery, for better or worse, it would be this:

 - I never use a specific template or design method at the beginning.
 I find it restricts my thinking too quickly, and gets me stuck trying to fit my ideas into the tool, rather than making the tool work for the problem I want to unpack.
 I might have an idea of the tool that would be effective, but I hold it very loosely in my mind.